A topic from the subject of Safety Protocols in Chemistry.

 The following are some of the most common types of chemical hazards and how to avoid them:

-• Flammable liquids can be ignited by heat or sparks.
+• Flammable liquids: Can be ignited by heat or sparks.
 To avoid fires, keep flammable liquids away from open flames, heat sources, and sparks.
+Store them in designated safety cabinets.

-• Corrosive chemicals can cause burns and damage to skin, eyes, and respiratory system.
-To avoid contact with corrosive chemicals, wear proper protective clothing, gloves, and eye protection.
+• Corrosive chemicals: Can cause burns and damage to skin, eyes, and respiratory system.
+To avoid contact, wear proper protective clothing, gloves, eye protection, and face shields.
+Work in a well-ventilated area or under a fume hood.

-• Toxic chemicals can cause a variety of health effects, including poisoning, cancer, and reproductive problems.
-To avoid exposure to toxic chemicals, wear proper protective clothing, gloves, and eye protection, and use them only in a well-ventilated area.
+• Toxic chemicals: Can cause a variety of health effects, including poisoning, cancer, and reproductive problems.
+To avoid exposure, wear proper protective clothing, gloves, and eye protection, and use them only in a well-ventilated area or under a fume hood.
+Consult the Safety Data Sheet (SDS) for specific handling instructions.

-• Explosive chemicals can explode when exposed to heat, shock, or friction.
+• Explosive chemicals: Can explode when exposed to heat, shock, or friction.
 To avoid explosions, keep explosive chemicals away from heat, shock, and friction.
+Handle them with extreme care and follow specific safety protocols.

-When analyzing data from chemistry experiments, it is important to be aware of the potential chemical hazards associated with the chemicals you are using.
+When analyzing data from chemistry experiments, it is important to be aware of the potential chemical hazards associated with the chemicals used.
 Some chemicals may be harmful if ingested, inhaled, or absorbed through the skin.
-It is important to follow proper laboratory safety procedures when handling chemicals and to dispose of them properly.
+Always follow proper laboratory safety procedures when handling chemicals and dispose of them properly according to institutional guidelines.

 Chemical hazards can be found in a variety of applications, including: